Getting Started

 global:TRAINED_ON

-: A quick couple words describing the data that you want A2rchi to specialize in.
-For example, "introductory classical mechanics" or "the subMIT cluster at MIT." -
+: A few words describing the documents you are uploading to A2rchi.
+For example, "introductory classical mechanics" or "the SubMIT cluster at MIT.". -

 chains:prompts:CONDENSING_PROMPT